GigiLoria5/se2022-08-HikeTracker/README.md

   - Permissions allowed: Local guide
   - Request body: Hike description, including gpx file with gpx tag and picture with picture tag
   - gpx file size must be less than 10MB
-  - picture file size must be less than 10MB
+  - picture file size must be less than 10MB, .jpg or .png

   ```
   {